Steven Norris: Business career

 He is one of Property Weeks Property Power 100 and is chairman of Soho Estates, which controls around 60 acres of London's Soho district.
-He is also chairman of London Resort Company Holdings, developers of the £3.5 billion entertainment resort project in Kent.
+He is also chairman of London Resort Company Holdings, developers of the £3.5 billion entertainment resort project on Swanscombe Peninsula in Kent.
 He was Independent Non-Executive Chairman of This Land Limited, Cambridgeshire County Council's arms- length property company from 2019 – 2022.
 He is Chairman of Future-Built Limited, a construction company, and of EVO.PM, a proptech maintenance company.
 He is also a partner with Craig Calder in Sanctuary Investments Limited.

 In the infrastructure sector, he is chair of the Council of the National Infrastructure Planning Association and chairman of Driver Group plc.
 In the field of transportation, he was a member of the board of Transport for London under Mayor Boris Johnson.
 He is deputy chairman of bus manufacturer Optare.
 He was a main board member of Cubic Corporation of San Diego, California, a defence and transportation technology specialist, serving from 2014 until 2021, when the company was sold to Elliott and Veritas Capital.
 He remains an advisor to the UK business.
 He is Chairman of Evtec Automotive Limited, a tier 1 supplier principally serving Jaguar Land Rover.
 He was appointed chairman of Jarvis in 2003.